colyseus/docs/docs/authentication/module.md

 The fields returned by this callback will be available in the JWT token as payload.

+It must `throw` if user was not found.
+The error message will be sent to the client.

 ```typescript
 import { auth } from "@colyseus/auth";